 These are strategies are:

-This is the technique of fixing a low price in order to gain maximum penetration of the market as quickly as possible or in order to reach the mass market immediately.
+This is the technique of fixing a low price to gain maximum penetration of the market as quickly as possible or to reach the mass market immediately.

 As the name implies, this is about selling or pricing a product based on emotions and attachment.
 For example, the same product can be sold to two different customers at different prices at different places.